Crypto-Cat/cryptocat-gitbook/2025/why_25/web/fancy_login_form/fancy_login_form.md

 ```
 {% endcode %}

 We get a hit for the `/css/ocean.css` file (meaning we don't control the file extension), so we can create that file on our server.
-Let's set the contents to import another URL.
+Let's set the contents to import a background image.

 {% code overflow="wrap" %}
 ```css